 From the moment you walk through the doors, you immediately become blissfully aware that your dining experience won’t be your standard eat-and-run.
 With social bar seating, a buzzing atmosphere and a knowledgeable wait staff encouraging you to dig in and play with your food, it’s a place to think outside of the box—or bowl, rather.
 With that said, here’s your step-by-step guide on “hot to hot pot” at Tabu Shabu.

-You’ll set the stovetop with several selections: a variety of broth, veggies, noodles, rice and protein choices.
+You’ll set the stovetop with several selections: a variety of broth, veggies, noodles, rice and proteins.
 Begin with the broth—a savory, spicy or sweet base presented in a large hot pot.
 Your server will crank up the stove to the ideal temperature, get the broth bubbling and you’ll add your selection of fresh vegetables—a mix of shiitake mushrooms, broccoli, tofu and baby bok choy to name a few.

 Plated with the vegetables are your noodles of choice (udon, shirataki or kale ramen noodles).
-Patience is key as you wait for your veggies to soak in the maximum amount of flavor.

-After they’ve been cooked to your liking, you’re ready to add in your noodles and meats.
-Whether you’ve chosen a thin-sliced prime ribeye cut or a sashimi-grade salmon, they will all perfectly cook up in about two minutes’ time—along with your noodles.
+After the veggies have been cooked to your liking, you’re ready to add in your noodles and meats.
+Whether you’ve chosen a thin-sliced prime ribeye cut or a sashimi-grade salmon, it will all perfectly cook up in about two minutes’ time—along with your noodles.

 The way you plate it is up to you: keep everything sectioned and separate, mix it all up on your plate or toss everything back into the hot pot for a soup-style dish.
 Creativity is key in this DIY experience, so don’t be afraid to mix things up and think outside the bowl!